OrchardCMS/OrchardCore/src/index.md

 - Download Visual Studio 2017 (any edition) from https://www.visualstudio.com/downloads/
 - Open `OrchardCore.sln`
-- Ensure `OrchardCore.Cms` is the startup project and run it
+- Ensure `OrchardCore.Cms.Web` is the startup project and run it

 ### Contributing